HoaiThuBK/CHVCoreset-and-CHVCRAIG/README.md

   `--coreset_lr_scale` cut once training switches to a coreset, with further step decays of `--lr_gamma` at 50% and 75% of `--epochs`.
 No `torch` LR scheduler object is used.
-- **Weighting.** CRAIG, CHVS4, and CRAIG-CH assign each selected sample a weight equal to the number of dataset points for which it is the nearest selected point (`calculate_weights` in `utils.py`); this weight is used in the per-sample-weighted loss during coreset training.
+- **Weighting.** CRAIG, CHVCoreset, and CHV-CRAIG assign each selected sample a weight equal to the number of dataset points for which it is the nearest selected point (`calculate_weights` in `utils.py`); this weight is used in the per-sample-weighted loss during coreset training.